| 2005 |

 | 2020 |

-USP9X deubiquitinase removes Lys63-linked ubiquitin chains from RICTOR to promote its interaction with mTOR, thereby facilitating mTORC2 assembly and signaling.
-Growth factors regulate USP9X activity to stimulate mTORC2 assembly; this mechanism was validated in human cell lines and mice. |
+USP9X deubiquitinase removes Lys63-linked ubiquitin from RICTOR to promote its interaction with mTOR, thereby facilitating mTORC2 assembly and activity; growth factors regulate USP9X activity to stimulate mTORC2 assembly, establishing a ubiquitin-dependent mechanism for mTORC2 complex formation. |

 Cell reports |